-Farm Credit Financial Partners, Inc. (FPI) is an entity that provided to the Association accounting, information technology, and other services.
-The Association terminated the service agreement with FPI as of December 31, 2017 and beginning January 1, 2018, entered into a service agreement with AgFirst Farm Credit Bank (AgFirst), headquartered in Columbia, South Carolina.
+The Association maintains a service agreement with AgFirst Farm Credit Bank (AgFirst), headquartered in Columbia, South Carolina.
 AgFirst is contracted to provide accounting, information technology, and other services to the Association.

 Note 2 - Summary of Significant Accounting Policies

 The accounting and reporting policies of the Association conform with accounting principles generally accepted in the United States of America (GAAP) and prevailing practices within the banking industry.
 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in the Consolidated Financial Statements and accompanying notes.
 Significant estimates are discussed in these footnotes, as applicable.
 Actual results may differ from these estimates.